General privacy notice

 - to manage how we work with other companies that provide services to us and our clients, for example our relationships with vendors and suppliers

 - to detect, investigate, report, and seek to prevent fraud, financial crime and anti-money laundering, for example through know-your-customer checks, AML screening and other identity checks

 - to comply with other laws and regulations that apply to us, for example other financial services or country-specific legislation

 To act in our clients' interests and manage our business

-- to manage risk for us and our clients, for example through research and statistical analysis
+- to manage risk for us and our clients, for example through research and statistical analysis, or credit analysis

 - to respond to complaints and seek to resolve them